 Along with the list of spices are easy and delicious steak recipes that you can try to see the spices in action.
 Let us know what you think and which recipes are your favorites!

-Spices for Steak
+Spices for Steak (With Pictures!)

 This leafy and flavorful green herb is great for soups, sauces, and stews.
 It has a sweet and savory flavor with notes of anise, mint, and pepper taste.
 Basil is good for reducing oxidative stress, lowering blood sugar levels, supporting liver health, and boosting mental health.